 Three Minute Thesis

-Three Minute Thesis (3MT®) is a competition for research master’s and doctoral students to develop and showcase their research communication skills.
+Three Minute Thesis (3MT®) is a competition for doctoral students to develop and showcase their research communication skills.

 The first 3MT was held at The University of Queensland (UQ) in 2008 with 160 graduate students competing.
 Enthusiasm for the 3MT concept grew and its adoption by numerous universities led to the development of an international competition in 2010.
 Today students from the United States, the United Kingdom, Canada, and Hong Kong take part in their own regional and national events.

-Cornell’s 4th annual 3MT final round competition will be held on Wednesday, March 21, 2018 at 4:00pm ET in Biotech G10.
+Cornell will host its seventh 3MT competition in Spring 2022.
 3MT challenges research degree students to present a compelling story on their dissertation or thesis and its significance in just three minutes, in language appropriate to a non-specialist audience.

-In addition to first place ($1,500) and second place ($1,000) winners from among the 10 finalists, audience members on March 21 will be asked to select a People’s Choice Award ($500).
-So ask your friends and colleagues to attend and provide support!
+In addition to first place and second place winners from among the eight finalists, audience members are asked to select a People’s Choice Award.

 - A single static PowerPoint slide is permitted (no slide transitions, animations or ‘movement’ of any kind; the slide is to be presented from the beginning of the oration).